nihilence/codepron/docs/phases/phase4.md

 * CommentIndex composite with
 * CommentShow subviews and
 * CommentForm subview
-* footer with comment button and username in PreviewShow
+* footer with comment button and email in PreviewShow
 ## Gems/Libraries